ManticoreGamesInc/platform-documentation/src/api/ability.md

 ### `SetTargetData`

 The ability's targeting data gives a lot of information about where and what the player is aiming at.
-If setup correctly, it can also be modified programatically.
+If setup correctly, it can also be modified programmatically.
 In this example, the Z position of the target is flattened horizontally.
 Useful, for example, in a top-down shooter.
 For this to work it should be placed in a client context under the ability.
-The ability should also have the option "Is Target Data Update" turned off for the Execute phase, otherwise any data set programatically will be overwritten when the phase changes.
+The ability should also have the option "Is Target Data Update" turned off for the Execute phase, otherwise any data set programmatically will be overwritten when the phase changes.

 ```lua
 local ability = script:FindAncestorByType("Ability")